What Are the Dangers of Septic Shock?

 - Heart failure

 According to NHS, 50% of septic shock cases are expected to result in death.
-This number can be reduced if doctors maintained the level of care they needto.
-If you have lost a loved one or have suffered because of septic shock, contact the Portland medical malpractice attorneys at Paulson Coletti.
+This number can be reduced if doctors maintained the level of care they need to.
+If you have lost a loved one or have suffered because of this preventable condition, contact the Portland medical malpractice attorneys at Paulson Coletti.
 You may have grounds to receive compensation for cases of negligence.
 Call today to for a free consultation.